mparno/fenics-web/source/styleguides.rst

 C++ and Python specific contents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each step of the solution procedure of a demo should be explained.
-Often this is achieved by including :ref:`styleguides_sphinx_code_snippets` which of course must be given in the correct syntax depending on the demo version.
+This can often be achieved by including :ref:`styleguides_sphinx_code_snippets`.

 .. warning::